OP-9/Spotify_Personal_Stats_Visualization/README.md

 6. Highlights the top songs played by the user for any artist

-As for next steps.
-I plan on identifying relationships between the changes in playtime of artists and the latest release of the artists music, and to identify the favourite genres of the user (currently, Spotify has deprecated the retrieval of genre information through their API).
+As for next steps, I plan on identifying relationships between the changes in playtime of artists and the latest release of the artists music, and to identify the favourite genres of the user (currently, Spotify has deprecated the retrieval of genre information through their API).